8-BitCode/Algorithm-Visualiser/README.md

 this is the demo verison of repository https://github.com/8-BitCode/AlgorithmShowcase

-please refer to algorithshowcase for even neato version of visualiser
+please refer to algorithshowcase for even more neato version of visualiser